GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 Measuring TTI on real users in the field is problematic because it occurs very late in the page load.
 A 5-second network quiet window is required before TTI can even be computed.
-In the lab, you can choose to unload the page whenever you have all the data that you need, but that’s not the case with real-user monitoring in the field.
+In the lab, you can choose to unload the page whenever you have all the data that you need, but that's not the case with real-user monitoring in the field.
 A user may choose to leave the page or interact with it at any time.
 In particular, users may choose to leave pages that take a long time to load, and an accurate TTI will not be recorded in those cases.
 When we measured TTI for real users in Chrome, we